 Ulcers are a common problem.
-Chronic venous leg ulceration affects 35% of patients over 65 year age group at some time and throws enormous on health services in terms of both dressing and staff time.
 Venous and arterial ulcers are two different entities with regard to causatives, clinical features, and location.
-This article will talk about both venous ulcer and arterial ulcer in detail, highlighting their clinical features, symptoms, causes, investigation and diagnosis, prognosis, treatment, and finally the differences between venous ulcer and arterial ulcer.
+This article will talk about both venous ulcer and arterial ulcer in detail, highlighting their clinical features, symptoms, causes, investigation and diagnosis, prognosis, treatment, and finally the difference between arterial and venous ulcers.

-Arterial ulcers are caused by skin ischemia, usually in association with atherosclerotic peripheral vascular disease.
-Ulceration occurs normally on the toes, dorsum of the foot, anterior tibial area, or heel and appears as patches of dry gangrene.
-Buerger’s disease, a disease of men aged between 20 and 40 years, may also be associated with skin gangrene.
+Skin ischemia, usually in association with atherosclerotic peripheral vascular disease, causes arterial ulcers.
+Ulceration normally occurs on the toes, dorsum of the foot, anterior tibial area, or heel and appears as patches of dry gangrene.
+Buerger’s disease, a disease seen in men aged between 20 and 40 years, may also be associated with skin gangrene.
 Small vessel vasculitis may also cause ulceration in patients with rheumatoid arthritis and other collagen disorders.

-Arterial insufficiency may be evident from a history of intermittent claudication or rest pain or from the presence of ischemic changes of the limb.
+Arterial insufficiency may be evident from a history of intermittent claudication, rest pain, or the presence of ischemic changes of the limb.
 Presence of the ulcer suggests severe ischemia; therefore, local treatment of the ulcer is unlikely to be successful unless arterial supply is restored.
-Pain relief is necessary because pain can be so severe that regular painkillers are needed.
+Pain relief is necessary because pain can be so severe that the patient needs regular painkillers.
 Cessation of smoking is essential.
-Dressing should be simple and dry gangrene area should be exposed.
+The dressing should be simple, and dry gangrene area should be exposed.
 Loose slough has to be cleaned, and pus drained.
-Direct arterial surgery and lumbar sympathectomy can be used to restore the circulation.
+Direct arterial surgery and lumbar sympathectomy can help to restore the circulation.

-What is the difference between Venous and Arterial Ulcers?
+What is the difference between Arterial and Venous Ulcers?